 Hong Kong was under British rule for more than a hundred years and has long been accustomed to the rule of law, freedom, and equality, things that were given to us by the British colonists.
 We have been blessed to enjoy the essence of these universal values, and the spirit of freedom and liberty has become deeply rooted in who we are.

-Ours is an intermarriage of British and Chinese culture, a people infused with the best of both cultures.
+Ours is an intermarriage of British and Chinese cultures, a people infused with the best of both cultures.
 Our aspiration for, and identification with, universal values is a natural inclination, and our ideology and culture are deeply rooted in our blood through our unique heritage.

 Second, the people of Hong Kong carry the gene of escaping disaster in their blood.
 They are descendants of refugees from three great migrations, namely, the communist Civil War, the Great Famine, and the Cultural Revolution.
 Each of these disasters was created by the Chinese Communist Party (CCP).
 Those who escaped the first disaster were landlords, capitalists, intellectuals, and soldiers of the Republic of China.
 Those who escaped the second were starving people who refused to sit idly by, and who risked their lives to survive.
 Those who escaped the third disaster were the Red Guards who went to the countryside following the revolution, where they suffered a great deal.